kimy-de/pinns/README.md

 # Physics-informed neural networks (Pytorch)
 ### Continuous time models: Burgers' equation / Allen-Cahn equation
 This repository provides basic PINNs to solve continuous time models without reference data for model training.
 That is, this approach does not use any observation data except for initial and boundary condition data.
-It is challenging to optimize PINNs for complicated PDEs.
-Using the baseline model, good accuracy is achieved for a Burgers' equation (relative error: 9.98e-04).
-The inference for an Allen-Cahn equation (relative error: 7.45e-3) causes high relative errors compared to that of the Burgers' equation.

 * This repository provides easy codes for educational purposes.
 * The purpose of the repository is to set a baseline using Pytorch for our PINN project.